-Real estate is one of the most valuable assets people own during their lifetime.
-Property owners may not realise that whether or not real estate passes to the beneficiaries named in their Will depends on the type of ownership.
+Real estate is one of the most valuable assets a person owns during their lifetime.
+Whether or not real estate passes to the beneficiaries named in your Will depends on the type of ownership.

 There are different ways to be the legal owner of a property asset.
-Each form of ownership has a different implication when it comes to deceased estates, so it is important to understand which applies to you.
+Each form of ownership has different implications when it comes to deceased estates.
+It is important to understand which applies to you.

-Sole ownership means the property is exclusively owned by a single person and no other person has any interest in the property asset.
-If the deceased person was the sole owner of the property, the asset usually forms part of the estate for distribution in accordance with the Will (if there is one).
+Sole ownership means the property is exclusively owned by a single person and no other person has any interest in it.
+If the deceased person was the sole owner of the property, the asset usually forms part of the estate for distribution in accordance with the Will.

 There are two ways of holding joint property.
-Where two or more people own property, they can hold it jointly as joint tenants or as tenants-in-common.
-The mode of ownership is significant and dictates what happens to the property on the death of one of the joint owners.
+Two or more people owning property can hold it as joint tenants or as tenants-in-common.
+The type of ownership dictates what happens to the property on the death of one of the joint owners.

-joint tenancy is the more common form of ownership and can be thought of as similar to a joint bank account.
+Joint tenancy is the more common form of ownership.
 Ownership as tenants in common can be with two or more people and in equal or unequal shares.

 Joint tenancy comes with the ‘right of survivorship’.
-Owning a property as joint tenants means that when one joint owner dies, their interest in the home passes to the surviving joint owner, irrespective of what is in the deceased person’s Will.
-The deceased person’s share is not included in the deceased estate for distribution to beneficiaries.
+When one joint tenant dies, their interest in the home passes to the surviving joint tenant, irrespective of what is in the deceased person’s Will.
+The deceased person’s share is not included in the estate for distribution to beneficiaries.

 The property will usually transfer to the surviving joint tenant without having to go through the courts.
 A copy of the death certificate is generally required as proof of the death.

-If the deceased person owned a property with someone (e.g. a spouse, partner, or someone else) as ‘tenants in common’, each owner (or ‘tenant’) owns a portion of the property asset.
-The ownership need not be in equal shares – it can be split any way the tenants in common agreed on when they purchased the property.
+If the deceased person owned a property with someone as ‘tenants in common’, each owner (or ‘tenant’) owns a portion of the property asset.
+The ownership need not be in equal shares – it can be split any way the owners agreed on when they purchased the property.

-What happens to deceased estate when a tenant in common dies?
+What happens to a deceased estate when a tenant in common dies?

-If a property is owned as tenants-in-common, there is no right of survivorship.
-If one of the joint owners dies their share of the property does not automatically go to the surviving owner.
-The deceased owner’s share of the property becomes an asset of their deceased estate for distribution in accordance with their Will (or if the person has no Will, as per the laws of intestacy).
+If a property is owned as tenants-in-common, there is no right of survivorship: if one of the joint owners dies, their share of the property does not automatically go to the surviving owner.
+The deceased owner’s share of the property becomes an asset of their estate for distribution in accordance with their Will (or if there is no Will, in accordance with the laws of intestacy).

 What if joint owners’ circumstances change?